POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/psygrid.rst

   - a final profile of star 1
   - a final profile of star 2

-- the fields in the each of the histories/profiles of the last run
+- the fields in each of the histories/profiles of the last run
 - the fields of the initial and final values
 - information on the configuration
 - a shorthand list of the MESA directories (the locations of the data the runs where extracted from)

-To access single runs, it is important to know how many are there to avoid to call for a non existing one.
-Hence, you can simply get the number of runs via:
+To access single runs, it is important to know how many are there to avoid calling a nonexisting run.
+You can find the number of runs with:

 .. code-block:: python

     len(mygrid)

 .. note::
-    Alternatively you can request the length from the internal number stored in :samp:`mygrid.n_runs`.
+    Alternatively, you can request the length internally with :samp:`mygrid.n_runs`.